Bust the bloat: All about period bloating

 Be kind to yourself

 If you end up eating a whole pizza or cancel that workout class, DON’T beat yourself up over it.
-The same hormones that trigger period cravings can also make you feel unhappy about your body, so sometimes it helps to remind yourself that what is happening psychologically is genuinely influenced by the chemicals in your brain.
+The same hormones that trigger period cravings can also make you feel unhappy about your body.
+Sometimes it helps to remind yourself that what is happening psychologically is genuinely influenced by the chemicals in your brain.

-Physical activity can also be really great for improving self-love and releasing those feel-good endorphins when you have PMS or your period.
-It doesn’t have to be an intense cardio sesh: Something as simple as a 20-minute slow flow yoga class can be a great pick-me-up.
+Physical activity can also be really great for improving self-love.
+It can help release those feel-good endorphins when you have PMS or your period.
+It doesn’t have to be an intense cardio sesh.
+Something as simple as a 20-minute slow flow yoga class, or normal activities such as going for a walk can be a great pick-me-up.

 However, if you’re not feeling up to a workout, that’s perfectly okay!
-Listen to your body and do whatever feels best for it in the moment.
+Listen to your body and do whatever feels best for it at any time of the month.